Dale experiences Bach in the Subways' worldwide expansion first hand. More

 Connecting underserved students with classical while concertizing with pianist Annemeike McLane.
 More

-During his years in Boston Henderson concertized extensively with Vermont based pianist Annemieke McLane.
-The duo took on a number of rigorous programs including a three day, three concert cycle featuring the Complete Beethoven, Shostakovich, and Prokofiev Sonatas, as well as a performance of Schubert’s Arpeggione Sonata live on Vermont Public Radio.
+As a young adult in Boston Henderson concertized extensively with Vermont based pianist Annemieke McLane.
+The duo took on a number of rigorous programs including a three day, three concert cycle featuring the Complete Beethoven Sonatas and the Shostakovich & Prokofiev Sonatas, as well as a performance of Schubert’s Arpeggione Sonata live on Vermont Public Radio.